High-Dimensional Learning under ApproximateSparsity with Applications to Nonsmooth Estimation and Regularized Neural Networks: Introduction

+We believe that the flexibility of A-sparsity and the relaxation of the RSC can allow the HDSL theories to cover a more comprehensive class of applications.
+Indeed, as we are to articulate later, our results on HDSL under A-sparsity can facilitate the comprehension of two important classes of problems whose theoretical underpinnings are currently lacking from the literature: (i) A high-dimensional nonsmooth learning problem (nonsmooth HDSL), that is, an HDSL problem with a nonsmooth empirical risk function, and (ii) a (deep and over-parameterized) neural network (NN) model.

-To our knowledge, the only existing discussions on A-Sparsity beyond the RSC is due to \cite{Liu Wang Yao and Li Ye 2016,Liu Lee Huo}, when the underlying distribution is sub-gaussian and/or $\mathcal L_n(\,\cdot\,,\, z)$ is twice-differentiable for a.e. $z\in\mathcal W^n$.
-Their results imply that, if $\mathcal L_n(\cdot,\,z)$ is convex for almost every $z\in\mathcal W^n$ and may violate the RSC, the excess risk of an estimator $\hat{\boldsymbol\beta}\in\Re^p$ generated as a certain stationary point to the formulation \eqref{general formulation} can be bounded by $\tilde{\mathcal O}\left(\frac{\sqrt{\ln p}}{n^{1/4}}+\sqrt{\frac{\hat\varepsilon\cdot\ln p}{n^{1/2}}}+\hat\varepsilon\right)$.
-(Here $\tilde{\mathcal O}\left(\,\cdot\,\right)$ represents the rate of the sample complexity ignoring quantities independent of $n$, $p$, $\hat\varepsilon$, and logarithmic terms that do not depend on $p$.)
-This bound is reduced to $\tilde{\mathcal O}\left(\frac{\sqrt{\ln p}}{n^{1/4}}\right)$ when $\hat\varepsilon=0$.
-In contrast, our findings {in the current paper} strengthen the results from therein.
-Specifically, we relax the sub-gaussian assumption stipulated by \cite{Liu Wang Yao and Li Ye 2016} and impose the weaker, sub-exponential, condition instead.
-In addition, the assumption on twice-differentiability made by \cite{Liu Wang Yao and Li Ye 2016,Liu Lee Huo} is also weakened into continuous differentiability.
-Under the more general settings, we further show that comparable, if not better, error bounds can be achieved at a stationary point that {(a)} satisfies a set of significant subspace second-order necessary conditions (S$^3$ONC), and {(b)} has an objective function value no worse than that of the solution to the Lasso problem:
+{ { \Copy{Weak sparsity discussion 1 content}{More general forms of sparsity, such as the weak sparsity assumption \citep{n2012a}, have been discussed previously.}}} However, the only existing discussions on simultaneously relaxing both the sparsity and the RSC assumptions are due to \cite{liu2018a}, to our knowledge.
+Their results imply that the excess risk of an estimator $\widehat{\boldsymbol\beta}\in\Re^p$ generated as a certain stationary point to the formulation \eqref{general formulation} can be bounded by {${\mathcal O}\left(\frac{\sqrt{\ln p}}{n^{1/4}}\cdot\left(1+\sqrt{\varepsilon_A}\right)+\varepsilon_{A}\right)$} .
+This bound is reduced to ${\mathcal O}\left(\frac{\sqrt{\ln p}}{n^{1/4}}\right)$ when $\varepsilon_{A}=0$.
+In contrast, our findings {in the current paper} can strengthen the previous results.
+More specifically, we relax the subgaussian assumption stipulated by \cite{liu2018a} and impose the weaker, subexponential, condition instead.
+In addition, the assumption of twice-differentiability made by \cite{liu2018a} is also weakened.
+In the more general settings, we further show that sharper error bounds can be achieved at a stationary point that {(a)} satisfies a set of significant subspace second-order necessary conditions (S$^3$ONC) to be formalized subsequently, and {(b)} has an objective function value no worse than that of the solution to the Lasso problem, formulated below:

+We are to discuss some S$^3$ONC-guaranteeing algorithms to meet the first requirement soon afterwards.
+To meet the second requirement, we may always initialize the S$^3$ONC-guaranteeing algorithm with a solution to \eqref{Lasso problem}, which is often polynomial-time solvable if $\mathcal L_n(\,\cdot\,,\mathbf Z_1^n)$ is convex.